Categories

 The Folly complete with a spinning crown!

 Arundel Castle is a great summertime destination in England to visit and spend the day.
 It opens at 10am with the State Apartments only opening at 12pm.
+We are happy to have included Arundel Castle to our Southern England road trip.

 By Nathalie